BA English Literature / Overview

 AAA, including English Literature, or English Language and Literature (ie. not English Language alone)

 - Typical contextual A-level offer

 AAB, including English Literature, or English Language and Literature (ie. not English Language alone)Find out more about contextual admissions.

 - Refugee/care-experienced offer

 Applicants who have been in local authority care for more than three months or have refugee status may be eligible for an offer two grades below the standard requirements.Find out more about contextual admissions.

 36 points overall.
 6,6,6 in Higher Level subjects to include English Literature (or English Language and Literature, but not English Language alone).

 - Apply through UCAS

-- Gain insight into a breadth of written forms - from illuminated manuscripts to graphic novels, from poetry to postmodern fiction.
+- Gain insight into a breadth of written forms, from illuminated manuscripts to graphic novels and poetry to postmodern fiction.